 The Frame at Optical Wavelengths

-A major reanalysis of the original Hipparcos observations (van Leeuen 2007a, 2007b) has resulted in a new Hipparcos catalog with substantially improved astrometric data.
-However, the IAU has not taken any action that officially replaces the original Hipparcos catalog as the basis for the HCRF.
+A major reanalysis of the original Hipparcos observations (van Leeuen 2007a, 2007b) resulted in a new Hipparcos catalog with substantially improved astrometric data.
+However, the IAU never took any action that officially replaced the original Hipparcos catalog as the basis for the HCRF.

-Extensions of the ICRS to fainter magnitudes and other wavelength bands are described in the section below titled Data in the ICRS.
+Other representations of the ICRS are described in the section below titled Data in the ICRS.

 At its General Assembly in 2000, the IAU defined a system of space-time coordinates for (1) the solar system, and (2) the Earth, within the framework of General Relativity, by specifying the form of the metric tensors for each and the 4-dimensional space-time transformation between them (IAU 2001).
 The former is called the Barycentric Celestial Reference System (BCRS), and the latter, the Geocentric Celestial Reference System (GCRS).
 Since the IAU definitions of the BCRS and GCRS concern only relativity, they can be thought of as defining two families of reference systems; the 2000 resolutions did not specify an absolute orientation for either (although their relative orientation is described by the transformation between them).
 To remedy the situation, in 2006, the IAU passed a resolution (IAU 2008) that specified that the ICRS defines the orientation of the BCRS.
 Thus, the ICRS and BCRS are closely linked and the two terms are often used interchangeably.
 A simple way of understanding the connection is that BCRS coordinates are expressed with respect to the ICRS spatial axes and ICRS data are based on the BCRS metric.